The Children are the Curriculum

-The wider curriculum at Ward Jackson Church of England Primary School is based upon a thematic and enquiry-led approach to learning; this ensures learning is both engaging and purposeful for all pupils.
-In collaboration with the wider school community, classes collaboratively select three Cornerstones thematic units of study per academic year based upon their prior knowledge and interest levels.
-Opportunities to develop a deeper understanding of all curriculum areas are therefore maximised by creating strong links within and across subject disciplines and transferable skills are nurtured at every opportunity.
-Throughout the thematic delivery of the wider curriculum, four distinct phases of learning are embedded throughout the thematic units to ensure depth and demonstrate knowledge, understanding, consolidation and mastery of the learning process:
+The wider curriculum at Ward Jackson Church of England Primary School is based upon an 'immersive' and 'thematic' approach to learning; this ensures pupils have a clear context for learning.
+Opportunities to develop a deeper understanding of all curriculum areas are therefore maximised by creating strong links within and across subjects; transferable skills are nurtured at every opportunity.

 - Engage phase - 1-5 days